-However, there’s no doubt that the term “SEO copywriting” itself does exist and that users are actively searching for it online.
+However, there’s no doubt that the term does exist and that users are actively searching for it online.

 For instance, as an SEO content writer myself, I often get SEO agencies inquiring about copywriting, Facebook ad copy, social media copy, sales pages, etc.

 While these projects do involve content, they don’t necessarily involve SEO.
-Rather, they require sales copy – something that may or may not be outside of an SEO content writer’s wheelhouse.
+Rather, they require sales copy – something that may or may not be part of an SEO content writer’s wheelhouse.

 And once you know that, you can hire the right type of writer to get the job done.

-You hire an SEO content writer when you want to attract more organic traffic to your website through high-quality, keyword-optimized content.
+Depending on the needs of your project, you’ll want to hire an SEO content writer when your goal is to attract more organic traffic to your website through high-quality, keyword-optimized content.

 SEO content serves a variety of purposes, including: